 - Comply with the Member's Agreement and the FCS Articles of Association found Here.

-- Comply with the FCS Ethical Code of Business Practice (see page 3)
+- Comply with the FCS Ethical Code of Business Practice (see below).

-- Publication in the FCS Members Directory on the FCS website, www.fcs.org.uk, as appropriate
+- Publication in the FCS Member Listing on the FCS website, www.fcs.org.uk, as appropriate.

-The Federation of Communications Services provides a service to member organisations delivering communications products and services to users in the UK by helping to establish a favourable operating environment and by addressing issues associated with:
+The Federation of Communications Services provides a service to its members who deliver communications products and services to users in the UK, by helping to establish a favourable operating environment and by addressing issues associated with: